hyfn/rails-templates/README.md

 - [ ] circle.yml
 - [ ] better webpacker instructions?
 - [ ] remove hyrez stuff - figure out zany rails storage thing
+- [ ] this:

+        You need to allow webpack-dev-server host as allowed origin for connect-src.
+        This can be done in Rails 5.2+ for development environment in the CSP initializer config/initializers/content_security_policy.rb with a snippet like this:
+        policy.connect_src :self, :https, "http://localhost:3035", "ws://localhost:3035" if Rails.env.development?

 ## Rails App 2017